 • SAFe Business Agility assessment is designed for business and portfolio stakeholders to assess their overall progress in achieving true business agility.

-• LPM core competency assessment helps the LPM team and its stakeholders measure their proficiency against the three domains of Strategy and Investment Funding, Agile Portfolio Operations, and Lean Governance.
+• LPM core competency assessment helps the Portfolio Leadership team and its stakeholders measure their proficiency against the three domains of Strategy and Investment Funding, Agile Portfolio Operations, and Lean Governance.

 Each of these assessments follows a standard process pattern of running the self-assessment, analyzing the results, taking action, and celebrating the successes.
 See the ‘Measuring Competency’ section of the Measure and Grow article to download these assessments.